bcornelis/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 -> learning rate was increased from 0.001 to 0.005.
 Learning went faster, and the rate doesn't seem to high to result in a non-optimum<br>
 -> epochs: too many epochs resulted in overfitting, to little in underfitting.
 10 seemed an acceptable value to the results I get<br>
 -> batch size: the higher the faster it learns, but needs more memory.
 150 seems an acceptable value in combination with the nr of epochs

+(AFTER REVIEW) the number of epochs was no longer chosen statically.
+As explained before, at least 5 epochs, maximum 50, and stop if the currect accuracy is lower than the latest 5.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?<br>
 -> Convolutional layer is well suited as it searches for patterns (same weights and biases) anywere in the image, and that's in the end the goal of the CNN: find traffic signs anywhere in the image<br>